Filing a claim with the City of Haverhill

 Additional Information (any suplemental information you wish to submit--photos, bills, etc).

 Once we receieve the claim, we time stamp it and submit it to the City Solicitor, all departments involved, and the City's Insurance Company for processing.
-You will ultimately be contacted IN WRITING by Trident Insurance.
+You will ultimately be contacted IN WRITING by Argo Insurance.
 The response time varies greatly on the volume of claims received and can average above 5 months for pot hole claims during high season.

 Claims can be mailed or hand-delivered (email or fax are not considered legal presentment) to the: